bigdotsoftware/posnetserver-android/README.md

         m_posnetServerAndroid.sendRequest(m_host, m_port, paragon);
 ```
-Like previously, when using payments you must explicitely confirm the total using setPaymentFormsTotal() method.
+Like previously, when using payments you must explicitly confirm the total using setPaymentFormsTotal() method.

 ### Full list of options